rebots-online/GeneralXiangChineseChess/README.md

 `DOCUMENT-TYPE-ProjectName-v#-DayDDmmmYYYY-HHhMM.md`

 For example:

+- `ARCHITECTURE-GeneralZhang-v1-Sat13apr2025-14h30.md`
-- `ARCHITECTURE-GeneralXiang-v1-Sat26apr2025-06h30.md`
+- `ROADMAP-GeneralZhang-v1-Sat13apr2025-14h35.md`
-- `GAMES-BILLING-REVENUECAT-MODULES-v1-Sat26apr2025-06h23.md`
+- `CHECKLIST-GeneralZhang-v1-Sat13apr2025-14h40.md`

 ## Architecture

-General Xiang follows the same architecture as MahCheungg, using Jami for both player communication and game state transport.
+General Zhang follows a client-side architecture with Next.js, with plans for peer-to-peer multiplayer functionality using Jami for decentralized communication.
+The game features:

+- SVG-based board rendering with proper Xiangqi layout
+- TypeScript implementation of game rules and logic
+- React component-based UI with Shadcn UI elements
+- Planned integration with shared platform services

 See the documentation in the `docs/architecture/` directory for more details.